maizzuu/data-structures-lab/documentation/testing_document.md

 After running the tests, the report can be found in htmlcov/index.html, or it can be opened with the command

 `poetry run invoke open-report`

+Currently (27.4.) the test coverage is 100% accoring to the coverage report, but for some reason codecov says it's only 98%